 What is the ‘anti money laundering course’?
 The AML /CTF (anti money laundering and counter-terrorism financing) course provides an overview of the current AML/CTF regime in Australia, and includes coverage of the additional customer due diligence requirements.
 The regime seeks to provide a comprehensive legal framework designed to counter money laundering (ML) and terrorism financing (TF), and so contribute to a safer and more secure Australia.

-We also cover changes made to the AML/CTF Act in 2016, and foreshadow the inclusion of digital currency exchange providers in the AML/CTF regime from mid-2018.
+We also cover changes made to the AML/CTF Act in 2016, as well as the inclusion of digital currency exchange providers in the AML/CTF regime from mid-2018

 Course structure (20 hours/points)